1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation

-The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information and the rules of the Securities and Exchange Commission for quarterly reports on Form 10-Q. It is suggested that these condensed financial statements be read in conjunction with the Company's financial statements for its year ended December 31, 2012 included in its Form 10-K. In the opinion of management, the statements contain all adjustments, including normal recurring adjustments necessary in order to present fairly the financial position as of September 30, 2013 and the results of operations for the three and nine month periods ended September 30, 2013 and 2012.
+The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information and the rules of the Securities and Exchange Commission (SEC) for quarterly reports on Form 10-Q. These condensed financial statements should be read in conjunction with the Company's financial statements for its year ended December 31, 2013 included in its Form 10-K filed with the SEC on March 14, 2014.
+In the opinion of management, the statements contain all adjustments, including normal recurring adjustments necessary in order to present fairly the financial position as of March 31, 2014 and the results of operations for the three month periods ended March 31, 2014 and 2013.

 The year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
-The results disclosed in the Statements of Operations for the three and nine month periods ended September 30, 2013 are not necessarily indicative of the results to be expected for the full fiscal year.
+The results disclosed in the Statements of Operations for the three month period ended March 31, 2014 are not necessarily indicative of the results to be expected for the full fiscal year.

 Use of Estimates